Why Sugar is Bad For the Teeth and How It Affects the Oral Health

 • /

-• Calgary Dentist Reasons on Why Sugar is Bad For the Teeth and How It Affects the Oral Health
+• Why Sugar is Bad For the Teeth and How It Affects the Oral Health

 Sugar is commonly known as something that is bad for the teeth, and with good reason.
 Sugar, when consumed, has been found to cause negative effects on the teeth.
 However, sugar in itself is not the sole culprit.
 The chain of events that happen after consuming too much sugar is to blame.